Neil Rudolph – Chair

 Andrew is a managing partner at Hanson Bridgett law firm and was appointed to the Marin Community Foundation board of trustees in 2015.
 He is secretary of the Bay Area Council, serves on its executive committee and is the chair of its government relations committee.
 He and his wife, Susi, have three children.

-Policy Director, San Francisco and Tomales
+CEO, San Francisco and Tomales

 Lynne LaMarca Heinrich